Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Thenh created task stays in a "not published" state in order to distinguish from "published" tasks.
+* Then created task stays in a "not published" state in order to distinguish from "published" tasks.